Office of Academic Affairs

 Galesburg, IL 61401-4999

-First-Year Preceptorial introduces students to liberal learning by teaching them the skills of intellectual synthesis, academic honesty, and resourcefulness -- skills necessary for creative thinking, responsible choice, and problem solving.
+First-Year Preceptorial introduces students to liberal learning by teaching them the skills of intellectual synthesis, academic honesty, and resourcefulness—skills necessary for creative thinking, responsible choice, and problem solving.
 Each year, entering students can choose from a selection of ever-evolving topics.
-Students examine issues through reading, writing, critical analysis and, most importantly, class discussion.
+Students examine issues through reading, writing, critical analysis and—most importantly—class discussion.
 Preceptorial teaches students how to analyze objectively and to discuss competing explanations and contradictory beliefs, how to question or affirm a viewpoint, when to be persuaded by a new idea, and how to interact in good faith with those whose opinions differ from their own.
-The course meets MWF in individual sections for discussion; Tuesday afternoons are set aside for class projects, films, one-on-one writing conferences, and writing workshops.
+The course generally meets Monday, Wednesday, and Friday in individual sections for discussion: Tuesday afternoons are generally set aside for class projects, films, one-on-one writing conferences, and writing workshops.

 PREC 106: Cinematic Visions

 In this course we will use films to explore a variety of questions: What does it mean to be human?
 Who are we, and how do we know?
 What do we want out of life, and how should we go about getting it?
 What are our responsibilities to others?
 What does it mean to live "the good life?"
 We consider the ways in which film addresses these questions.
 Does film reflect the answers, or does it create them?
 In addition to film, we will use works from psychology, philosophy, and film studies to explore these issues.

 PREC 107: Creating Monsters